Katherine-Deng/notes/source/_posts/Tree-and-Tree-Traversal.md

 ### Full Binary Tree

 A *full binary tree* is a binary tree in which every node has either zero or two children.
-That is, no nodes have only one child.
+That is, no nodes have only one child.[^1]

 {% mermaid graph TD %}
 1(( )) --> 2(( ))